SLAM for Visually Impaired People: a Survey: SLR methodology

-To provide a broader range of relevant studies, we added papers on the forward snowballing process \cite{wohlin2014guidelines}.
+To provide a broader range of relevant studies, we included papers on the forward snowballing process \cite{wohlin2014guidelines}.
 This process involves identifying and accessing references in a paper and reviewing cited papers.
+We used "Cited by" feature of Google Scholar to identify these additional papers.
 In this stage, 695 articles were identified.
-After removing duplicates and applying selection criteria similar to those used for the articles obtained from searching digital libraries, we added five more articles to the final collection.
-Consequently, 63 articles were included in our review.
-Figure \ref{fig:study_selection} shows a diagram of the study-selection process.
+After removing duplicates and applying selection criteria similar to those used for the articles obtained from digital libraries, we added seven more articles to the final collection.
+Consequently, 54 articles were included in this review.
+Figure \ref{study_selection} shows a diagram of the study-selection process.

 It is important to note that the last search conducted in digital libraries was on July 23, 2023, and that for forward snowballing was on August 12, 2023.
 These dates should be considered as the starting points for future reviews.
-The publications included in our review are listed in Tables \ref{tab:publications_part1}–\ref{tab:publications_part3} and categorized based on their publication venues.
+The publications included in our review are listed in Tables \ref{publications_part1}–\ref{publications_part3} and categorized based on their publication venues.
 These tables provide an overview of the literature, including the paper title, author names, publication year, location, and source through which the studies were discovered.
-Among the 63 studies included in our SLR, 28 were sourced from journals, as presented in Table \ref{tab:publications_part1}.
-The remaining 35 studies were presented at conferences, as indicated in Tables \ref{tab:publications_part2} and \ref{tab:publications_part3}.
+Among the 54 studies included in our SLR, 27 were sourced from journals, as presented in Table \ref{publications_part1}.
+The remaining 27 studies were presented at conferences, as shown in Tables \ref{publications_part2} and \ref{publications_part3}.

+Additionally, Tables \ref{tab:t_limitations_potential_solutions_partI}–\ref{tab:t_limitations_potential_solutions_partIV} summarize the perspectives and innovations presented in the publications with insights into their limitations and advantages.
+These tables demonstrate the research issues addressed and the contributions of each study, highlighting the strengths and potential drawbacks of the proposed solutions.
+They also indicate which solutions are open source, with only seven papers having some or all parts of the project available as open source.
+Links to the sources are provided in these tables if they are directly available in the relevant papers.